 Americans Being Shut out of Offshore Banks?

 This is largely due to FATCA – the foreign account tax compliance regulations, part of the HIRE act – which has already come into effect.
 FATCA requires that banks report back to the IRS on all of their accounts (if they accept any US clients) – or simply refuse US accounts altogether.
-The penalty for non-compliance is a 30% withholding tax rates when utilizing the US banking system.
+The penalty for non-compliance is a 30% withholding tax rate when utilizing the US banking system.
 For Americans.

 In 2016, there are still many banks that take on American clients.
 There are additional forms which are required on the banks’ behalf, but as a consumer, you won’t notice much of a difference (perhaps you will also need to file form 8938 – but your accountant can easily assist you with this.